Skip to Content

 There are also plenty of beach clubs offering food and drink all day long, and most of the night too!

-If you do think you can stretch to some activity, take a trip round the town.
+If you think you can stretch to some activity, take a trip round the town.
 There are plenty of bustling local markets to see, and lots of shops for souvenirs.
 You’ll never run out of things to do in Chaweng, even when it rains.

-Otherwise, if you prefer something a bit more fancy, you can find al types of international restaurants and chains in Chaweng.
-My favorite restaurants in Chaweng are Olive Tree Greek Restaurant ( the souvlakis are so good!), Baci Italian Bar & Grill (very good pizza), and Basilicom (Israeli restaurant).
+Otherwise, if you prefer something a bit more fancy, you can find al types of international restaurants and chains.
+My favorite restaurants in Chaweng are Baan Ya Jai (classic Thai cuisine)Baci Italian Bar & Grill (very good pizza), and Basilica (Israeli restaurant).

 Keeping in with the relaxation theme, make sure you get a massage at one of the many local spas.
 There are both small, family run spas, and bigger commercial ones, so you’ll be sure to find one that suits your price range.